 Let Howells expert team of employment lawyers help you sort things out.
 We know that people sometimes worry about contacting solicitors but you’ll find us approachable and easy to talk to.
-We will provide you with clear, plain English, common sense advice to all your problems.
 At the heart of our service is our client.
 We are committed to understanding each client’s unique needs, listening to what you want and achieving practical and effective solutions.

 We can assist with: (click to expand)